equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

 the way plugins are implemented and structured is also object to individual preference and experience.

-The goal of this framework is to structure Webviz plugins in a way that promises better usability and comprehensibility while still providing a high degree of freedom for the individual plugin developers.
+The goal of this framework is to structure Webviz plugins in a way that promises better usability and comprehensibility while still providing a high degree of freedom to the individual plugin developers.
+Moreover, it allows for easier reusability of individual views and view elements.

 ## Introduction / Overview